jordanmarques/wifi-bomb/README.md

 At the beginning, we wanted that the Wifi-Bomb project disrupts the connection of connected device to a router.
 But the application requires to know the MAC address of the connected device.
 We could'nt change the mac address with the ESP8266 library.
 Then we looked at the code of the library "Wifi Manager" to see an example of inclusion of libraries.

+Then, We used a "node MCU" in order to "jam" via a lua code because this system allows to change the MAC address.
+On the other hand, we could not make an access point via this solution.
+Moreover, the associated idea is not adapted to our needs, so we have abandoned this solution.

 We looked for other type of wifi attack.
 We found a way to slow down the speed of a wifi connection.

 So we developed a code to connect to a router.